Guatemalan purchasing decisions are primarily based on price, service, and quality.

 Social media users

-There were 9.3 million social media users in Guatemala as of January 2021.
-The number of social media users in Guatemala increased by 1.4 million (+18%) since 2019.
-Social media penetration in Guatemala stood at 52% in January 2021.
+There were 8.70million social media users in Guatemala as of January 2023.
+The number of social media users in Guatemala was equivalent to 48.4% of the total population.
+Mobile connections

 Trade Promotion and Advertising

-The Commercial Services office of the U.S. Embassy in Guatemala City can provide guidance and assistance to U.S. firms seeking to enter or expand their presence in the Guatemalan market.
+The U.S. Commercial Service (FCS) office of the U.S. Embassy in Guatemala City can provide guidance and assistance to U.S. firms seeking to enter or expand their presence in the Guatemalan market.
 The following trade associations can also provide guidance, information and/or assistance to companies planning trade promotion events, which may include product demonstrations, seminars, conferences, etc.

 American Chamber of Commerce of Guatemala (AMCHAM)